Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

 What Is a Tornado Chart?#

 A tornado chart (also called a tornado diagram or sensitivity chart) visualizes how changes in input variables affect an output value.
-Each horizontal bar represents one variable, with the bar extending left and right from a central axis to show the range of impact.
+Each horizontal bar represents one variable, extending left and right from a central axis to show the range of impact.

 | Other Names | Why It's Called That |